Umm Ayman: Muhammad's childhood

-According to Ibn Kathir, Abdul-Muttalib ibn Hashim, Muhammad's paternal grandfather, had told Baraka not to neglect his grandson, especially as many of the Ahl al-Kiṫâb (أَهـل الـكِـتـاب, People of the Book) predicted that he would be a prophet of the nation.
+According to Ibn Kathir, Abd al-Muttalib, Muhammad's paternal grandfather, had told Baraka not to neglect his grandson, especially as many of the Ahl al-Kiṫâb (أَهـل الـكِـتـاب, People of the Book) predicted that he would be a prophet of the nation.

 Marriages and children

 When Muhammad married Khadija, he arranged for Baraka's freedom and marriage to a Khazrajite companion named Ubayd ibn Zayd.
 Through this marriage, Baraka bore a son named Ayman, and thus she was known as "Umm Ayman" ("Mother of Ayman").
-Ubayd was killed fighting in the Battle of Khaybar.
 Ayman ibn Ubayd was later killed fighting in the Battle of Hunayn.

 Muhammad's adopted son Zayd ibn Harithah later married Baraka.
 They had a son named Usama who appointed as an army leader by Muhammad and led the successful Expedition of Usama bin Zayd into the Byzantine Empire.

 Migration

-After Muhammad declared his Prophethood, Umm Ayman became one of his first followers.
+After Muhammad announced his Prophethood, Umm Ayman became one of his first followers.
 Later, she migrated to Medina.